 - According to American Express’s 2017 Customer Barometer survey, 68 percent of customers said that a pleasant representative was key to their recent positive service experiences.
 (American Express)

 - And, 62 percent said that an agent’s knowledge and/or resourcefulness was key to their positive service experience.
+(American Express)

 - Some 79 percent of companies say they’ve cut costs by offering up a better customer experience, while 84 percent of companies report adding to their bottom line in terms of revenue and profits.
 (Dimension Data)